 Creative coaching provides a safe space for this with a focus on an organisation’s objectives and needs.
 It has the flexibility to respond to different learning styles.
 It does this through different modalities, creative processes, a strengths-based approach, individual ‘sensemaking time’ as well as group discussion and synthesis.
 The emphasis on the process, not just outcomes, ensures experiential learning that encourages experimentation and activates all parts of the brain.

 I help organisations in supporting their workforce’s mental wellbeing as well as nurturing their creativity and imagination to drive innovation.

-I offer bespoke arts-based workshops and training and can tailor existing workshop content to fit your and your team’s needs.
+I offer bespoke creativity-based workshops and training and can tailor existing workshop content to fit your team’s needs.